-Nutrients play a major role in this social crisis.
+Nutrients play a major role in the social crisis of suicide.
 For example, heavy metals (found in water, fish and amalgam fillings) can cause depression.
 We also know that a deficiency in Vitamin D is confirmed in depressed patients.

 Conversely, we must stay away from such dangerous substances as glyphosates, which alter the brain transmitters, decrease the activation of vitamin D3 and cause leaky gut syndrome (which affects vitamin and mineral absorption and a myriad of depression-related effects).
 Glyphosates alter the hormone levels too, leading to other complications (and of course, depression).